Lee Vandervis: 2016–2019 term

 In October 2016, Vandervis contested the 2016 mayoral and local elections.
 Though he was not elected as Mayor, Vandervis was re-elected to the Dunedin City Council as a councillor.

 In July 2017, Vandervis settled a defamation lawsuit against Mayor Cull for NZ$50,000 due to legal delays and spiralling costs.
-Vandervis had sued Cull following an exchange in December 2015 in which Vandervis alleged that Cull paid a bribe to secure a council contract in the 1980s.
+Vandervis had sued Cull following an exchange in December 2015 in which Vandervis alleged that he himself paid bribes to secure a council contract in the 1980s.
 Vandervis claimed that Cull, in his response to the allegations, had defamed him.
 Vandervis originally sought NZ$250,000 in general damages and NZ$250,000 in exemplary damages along with legal costs.
 The lawsuit was settled without an apology.

 In late August 2019, the Otago Daily Times reported that Vandervis was the subject of 11 complaints of inappropriate behaviour, angry and shouting, insulting, threatening, unsubstantiated allegations of corruption, and intimidating behaviour against several Dunedin City Council staff members and members of the public.
 Vandervis was also criticised by Mayor Cull and several fellow councillors including Rachel Elder, Aaron Hawkins, and Mike Lord for alleged bullying and intimidating behaviour.
 In response, Vandervis defended his actions and claimed that he was the victim of a smear campaign timed to coincide with the 2019 Dunedin mayoral election.
 In early September 2019, Vandervis drew criticism when he made remarks that young voters were ignorant or did not care about candidates during a mayoral debate organised by the Otago University Students' Association.
 Vandervis subsequently apologised for his remarks.